Tommy Banks (American football)

-Tommy Banks, M.D., (born c.
-1979) is a former American football fullback.
+Tommy Banks (born c.
+1979) is an American former football fullback.

 Born in West Monroe, Louisiana, he starred at West Monroe High School under legendary coach Don Shows before earning a scholarship to Louisiana State University, where he played from 1997 to 2000.
 Banks cemented his place in LSU lore by scoring a touchdown in an upset win over the top ranked and defending national champion Florida Gators in 1997.
-On the play, he dove into the end zone with a defender draped on him, for a 7-yard touchdown that put LSU up 14-0.
-The dive was immortalized in the October 20, 1997 issue of Sports Illustrated, which contained an article recapping the game.
-Banks ended his LSU career with a record tying two touchdown performance in LSU's 28-14 victory over Georgia Tech in the 2000 Peach Bowl.
+On the play, he dove into the end zone with a defender draped on him, for a 7-yard touchdown that put LSU up 14–0.
+The dive was immortalized in the October 20, 1997, issue of Sports Illustrated, which contained an article recapping the game.
+Banks ended his LSU career with a record tying two touchdown performance in LSU's 28–14 victory over Georgia Tech in the 2000 Peach Bowl.

-To this day, satirical Tommy Banks references are routinely made in LSU post-game radio shows.